felipefe20/felipefe20/README.md

 - 🌱 I’m currently learning **MLOps and Data engineering**

-- 👯 I’m looking to collaborate on **Machine learning projects related to Sports**
+- 👯 I’m looking to collaborate on **Machine learning and Data engineering projects **

 - 👨‍💻 All of my projects are available at [https://felipefe20.github.io/Portfolio/](https://felipefe20.github.io/Portfolio/)

-- 💬 Ask me about **Language learning, sports (Football or Soccer) and everything you're curious about data**
+- 💬 Ask me about **Language learning, sports (Football or Soccer), movies, and everything you're curious about data**

 - 📄 Know about my experiences [https://www.linkedin.com/in/oscar-felipe-fernandez/](https://www.linkedin.com/in/oscar-felipe-fernandez/)